-We fight for families of victims in Pembroke Pines and Davie
+Our civil litigation lawyers fight for families of victims

 Everyone deserves the right to lead a long and healthy life, but not all Floridians get to realize that right.
 When a loved one is killed due to the negligence of another, The Ellsley Law Firm will work on your behalf to ensure that the negligent party or parties are held responsible for their careless actions.
 Losing a loved one can be a trying experience that leaves you heartbroken, confused and wondering who you can trust.
-After just one consultation, we’re confident you’ll understand what our caring Pembroke Pines and Plantation wrongful death attorneys can do for you, and how we will help you through each step of the legal proceedings.
+After just one consultation, we’re confident you’ll understand what a caring Plantation wrongful death attorney from our Firm can do for you, and how we will help you through each step of the legal proceedings.

 Legal definition of wrongful death

 A wrongful death in Florida occurs when one person causes the death of another through some type of fault.
 That fault can include negligence and recklessness, as well as the intentional actions taken by another person.
-Examples in Davie, Pembroke Pines and Plantation include:
+Examples in Plantation include:

 - a case involving a distracted driver who used a cell phone to text while behind the wheel;